aws-solutions-library-samples/guidance-for-high-speed-rag-chatbots-on-aws/README.md

 1. An [Aurora PostgreSQL-Compatible Edition DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_GettingStartedAurora.CreatingConnecting.AuroraPostgreSQL.html) with [pgvector](https://aws.amazon.com/about-aws/whats-new/2023/07/amazon-aurora-postgresql-pgvector-vector-storage-similarity-search/) support.
 2. Access to [Amazon Bedrock foundation models](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) – Amazon Titan and Anthropic Claude.
 3. We recommend using [AWS Cloud9](https://aws.amazon.com/cloud9/) to connect to the Aurora PostgreSQL DB cluster for these guidance without the need to open inbound ports, maintain bastion hosts, or manage SSH keys.
-We also recommend using Mozilla Firefox as the preferred browser for all labs.
+We also recommend using Mozilla Firefox as the preferred browser.
 If you don't already have it, you can download it from [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/).
-4. [Install Python](https://docs.aws.amazon.com/cloud9/latest/user-guide/sample-python.html) with the required dependencies (in this post, we use Python v3.9).
+4. [Install Python](https://docs.aws.amazon.com/cloud9/latest/user-guide/sample-python.html) with the required dependencies (in this post, we use Python v3.9) on AWS Cloud9 IDE.
 You can deploy this solution locally on your laptop or via Amazon SageMaker Notebooks.

 ### Operating System
 In this sample code deployment we are using Linux operating system for Cloud9 EC2 instance and Amazon Aurora Postgresql instance.